 I write funny stuff for kids, which, as a former class clown, I’ve been doing pretty much since I was seven years old.

-Formerly of Boston, Seattle, New York and Los Angeles, I live in New York City (again) with my husband, who is a jazz recording artist and composer and who joins me in making up ridiculous songs all day around the house.
+Formerly of Boston, Seattle, New York and Los Angeles, I live in New York City (again) with my husband, who is a jazz recording artist and composer who joins me in making up ridiculous songs around the house all day.

 Honors: